Most frequent questions and answers

 While federal financial aid is not available for these programs, we strive to offer flexible payment options for all students.
-Upon registration, you’ll receive three options:
+Upon registration, you’ll receive these options:

 - Pay in full: Pay the full amount of the cannabis program when you register.

-- Installment Option: Break out your payments into three installments throughout the six-months it takes to complete.
+- Installment Option: Break out your payments into six installments throughout the six-months it takes to complete.
 The first installment is due upon registration.